tombrooks248/tombrooks248/README.md

 He/Him

 ### 🌱 My Projects
+EndoGPT
-My bootcamp project was a medical NLP, training a version of ChatGPT to anonymise medical records in partnership with Guy as St Thomas’ Hospital so they could be made available for data scientists outside the hospital.\
+EndoGPT is a medical NLP, we trained a version of ChatGPT(BioGPT) to generate synthetic endoscopy reports, which include long sections of free text, in partnership with Guy's and St Thomas’ Hospital.
+This anonomysises the data sufficient for the ethics board to approve releasing the reports to data scientists outside the hospital.\
 https://nabillawrence-endogpt-websiteappmain-5v2wnl.streamlit.app/ \
 https://github.com/NabilLawrence/EndoGPT